ockam

 • --retry-wait [RETRY] (optional)

-Time to wait before retrying to connect to outlet
+Time to wait before retrying to connect to the TCP Outlet

 • --timeout [TIMEOUT] (optional)